 Ginger: Wow.
 Thank you so much.
 It’s such an amazing piece of writing and an amazing statement.
 The Statement calls for a couple of really crucial things.
 And the first is what’s described as a First Nations Voice to Parliament.
 And what does this actually mean in real terms?

-Megan: Really, I think the Voice to Parliament was a really clever reform that came up from grassroots communities in response to their situation of powerlessness and voicelessness.
+Professor Megan Davis: Really, I think the Voice to Parliament was a really clever reform that came up from grassroots communities in response to their situation of powerlessness and voicelessness.
 No constitutional lawyer had contemplated this reform prior to the dialogues.
 It’s a really good example of what deliberative democracy does.
 [06:00]

 When you go out to communities and you don’t go to do a tick your box consultation, but you actually ask them in a very bottom-up way to respond to particular proposals.
 And we built in civics education and legal education so that our people over three days were fully informed on what they were considering.